 Creating this strategy involves more than just hardware.
 It’s about establishing a routine for maintenance, keeping meticulous records, and empowering your staff with the right training.
 This proactive approach not only prepares you for a cardiac emergency but also protects your organization from liability by demonstrating due diligence.
 Building a comprehensive AED program management system turns a simple device into a reliable safety net.
 The following steps are the essential pillars of any successful AED program.

-Schedule Regular Inspections and Maintenance
+Schedule Regular Maintenance Checks

 An AED with an expired battery or dried-out electrode pads is just a box on the wall.
 That’s why consistent, scheduled inspections are non-negotiable.
 Your AED will likely perform its own automated self-tests, but a physical check is still crucial to confirm it’s ready.